 Tiny, that's me.
 I got that nickname back in high school and added bumblebee in honour of my beautiful Vespa (which in Italian means "wasp").

-A thirty something Italo-Canadian gal, born, raised and living in the beautiful city of Montreal.
+A thirty something Italo-Canadian gal, born, raised and living in the beautiful island of Montreal.
 I hold a Master's in Counselling Psychology, a Career Management Certificate and am also member of l'Ordre des Conseillers/ Conseillères en Orientation du Québec.
 I work full time as a career guidance counsellor; helping individuals through the uncertainties of significant career changes and job losses.
 While my psychological tool kit is being used every single day, I have another part of me that screams for attention: my artistic heart.

-Music and dance are an important source of inspiration and energy in my life (I currently take ballet class).
-Photography and vlogging are part of my daily routine as expressive outlets as well.
+Music and dance are an important source of inspiration and energy in my life.
+Photography and mini-videos are part of my daily routine as expressive outlets as well.

 I created this blog to give myself a soap box.
 To help funnel these different interests into one channel while nourishing the last interest: the writing!
 I am a sucker for poetry, I absolutely love the written word and am proud to say I am author of "A Silent Hero" my first novel.
 I look forward to other writing projects in the near future!

 On a more personal note...